hotwax/oms-documentation/user-manuals/facilityManagement.md

 **Add Locations**

-To add anew location within the facility, click on the `Add Locations To Facility` button to open a location pop-up menu.
+To add a new location within the facility, click on the `Add Locations To Facility` button to open a location pop-up menu.

 Fill in the required information to add location to the facility.